 If the pilot comes on, but it won't stay lit, the thermocouple may be bad, and that's probably the reason the pilot went out in the first place.

-Servicing the Pilot on Modern Gas Furnaces
+Pilot on Modern Gas Furnaces

 Modern furnaces tend to have an electronic igniter or a hot surface igniter, and the pilot compartment is sealed, so you couldn't light the pilot with a match even if you wanted to.
 Many electronic igniters and hot surface igniters come on automatically, and if the furnace isn't working, it's usually an electrical problem.